BuzzNotes/Broccoli/OAUTH-SETUP-GUIDE.md

 ## Troubleshooting

-If you see an error like `Error 400:invalid_request` with `redirect_uri=exp://...`, it means Google is rejecting the Expo development URL because it doesn't end with a standard top-level domain.
-Use the Expo authentication proxy method described above.
+If you see an error like `Error 400: redirect_uri_mismatch`, it means the redirect URI in your code doesn't match what's authorized in Google Cloud Console.
+Make sure:

+1. Your web client ID has `https://auth.expo.io/@austincotter/Broccoli` as an authorized redirect URI in Google Cloud Console
+2. Your code is using exactly the same redirect URI (check for typos, trailing slashes, etc.)
+3. You're using the web client ID for authentication

 For development, make sure:
 1. Your web client ID has `https://auth.expo.io/@austincotter/Broccoli` as an authorized redirect URI